Medication-Assisted Treatment for Opioid Addiction

 Benefits of Buprenorphine Treatment

-• Buprenorphine can cause immediate side effects when it is misused, which can prevent you from overdosing or using it to feel high
+Buprenorphine can cause immediate side effects when it is misused, which can prevent you from overdosing or using it to feel high.

-• Taking buprenorphine while pregnant or breastfeeding is much safer than continuing to use opioids or trying to stop on your own
+Taking buprenorphine while pregnant or breastfeeding is much safer than continuing to use opioids or trying to stop on your own.

-Possible Side Effects of Buprenorphine Treatment
+Possible Buprenorphine Side Effects

 • Headaches